& Lessons Learned

 Here I've broken the goal-setting cycle into some quick bullet points for easier reference:

-Take downtime and dream / recover and reflect
+Take downtime to reflect and dream

 Look forward, what excites you?